augustodevesa/OBIN_Common_repository/OB Integration Provisioning Integration troubleshooting for NOVUM.md

 ### Metrics and Logs for NOVUM

+As described on the Tech PID: Novum OB Provisioning document the Metrics to monitor are
++ Number of events from rSDP
+	+ By action, success and failure_reason
+	+ Number of responses returned
++ Number of incoming provision requests from Subscription service
++ Number of events forwarded to SubscriptionsService
+	+ By action, permanent/transient error
++ Count of response codes/timeouts to external APIs.
++ Histograms for delays in requests to external components (APIs, DB…)

 Metrics for OB Provisioning Service are going to be able via Grafana.
 Logs for OB Provisioning Service via Kibana.

 Below is provided the High level architecture for metrics, monitoring, BI and CDRs in NOVUM: